willmgardner/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---
 <br />
-I'm a researcher on the [Global Burden of Disease Study](https://www.healthdata.org/gbd) at the [Institute for Health Metrics and Evaluation](https://www.heatlthdata.org) and a second year medical student at [Columbia University](https://www.vagelos.columbia.edu).
+I'm a researcher on the [Global Burden of Disease Study](https://www.healthdata.org/gbd) at the [Institute for Health Metrics and Evaluation](https://www.heatlthdata.org) and a medical student at [Columbia University](https://www.vagelos.columbia.edu).
 I conduct research in the areas of global maternal and child health, respiratory epidemiology, health systems performance and evaluation, and health metrics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/wmg_vita.pdf" "newtab" >}}CV{{< /staticref >}}.